ChristianKohler/Homepage/content/posts/2020-03-22-pushpipe/index.md

 With the rise of reactive programming in Angular we might not need Zone.js at all and instead trigger change detection whenever the view state changes.

-The ngrx team is working on a library named ngrx/component to make it easier to trigger change detection with observables.
+[Michael Hladky](https://twitter.com/Michael_Hladky/status/1180316203937681410?ref_src=twsrc%5Etfw) is working on a library named ngrx/component to make it easier to trigger change detection with observables.

 In this article we look at how this new library helps us write maintainable code without Zone.js